-And there is much more waiting for you at your Ballard Farmers Market today.
-Just check the What’s Fresh Now! listings in the upper right-hand corner of this page for a more complete accounting of what is in season right now!
+There is plenty more local deliciousness waiting for you today at your Ballard Farmers Market.
+Just check What’s Fresh Now! for a more complete accounting of what is in season right now.